SomePineaple/Phantom/README.md

 Fully C++ Minecraft injection client for linux.
-Mapping code and 1.12 mappings are based off of [UDP](https://github.com/UnknownDetectionParty/UDP-CPP), and [Dear ImGui](https://github.com/ocornut/imgui) is used for the window, but most of the rest is my own.
+Mapping code and 1.12 mappings are based off of [UDP](https://github.com/UnknownDetectionParty/UDP-CPP), and [Dear ImGui](https://github.com/ocornut/imgui) is used for the window, but the cheats and stuff are my own.

 ### Different MC Versions